Agricultural Business Management (ABM) Learning Outcomes

 1. Explain microeconomic theory at the intermediate level, including producer theory, and how markets work and prices are formulated.

-2. Analyze and evaluate agribusiness problems and management decisions employing commonly used business software such as MS Excel, Ag Tools and/or FINPACK, utilizing various forms of capital and cash‐flow budgeting, as well as historic and pro forma form financial statements.
+2. Analyze and evaluate agricultural and food business problems and management decisions employing commonly used business software, utilizing various forms of capital and cash-flow budgeting, as well as historic and pro forma firm financial statements.

 3. Utilize and apply regression and other statistical methods to analyze commodity markets and economic data.

 4. Formulate agricultural and food business strategies and marketing plans for both generic commodities and specialized products.

 5. Explain how external forces such as law, environmental regulation, and government policies impact agribusiness decision making.

 Students graduating with an EEP degree will be able to: